 \subsection{The foraging perspective}

-Consider Figure \ref{Fig:spider}: \emph{prima facie}, is seems to illustrate a bizarre jest.
+Consider Fig. \ref{Fig:spider}: \emph{prima facie}, is seems to illustrate a bizarre jest.
 However, from eye-movements studies \cite{canosa2009real,tatler2006long,tatler2008systematic,tatler2009prominence,dorr2010variability,over2007coarse,TatlerBallard2011eye}, there is evidence that eye movement trajectories and their statistics are strikingly similar, with respect to the resulting movement patterns and their statistics to those exhibited by foraging animals, \cite{viswa08,codling2008,plank2008,reynolds2008optimal}.
 In other terms, eye movements and animal foraging address in some way a similar problem \cite{brockgeis}.
-Under the foraging metaphor, the eye (and the brain modules controlling the eye behavior) is the forager, the input visual representation $\mathcal{D}$ is the foraging landscape, points attracting fixations are foraging sites or moving preys; gaze shifts occur due to local exploration moves, prey pursuit and long relocation from one site to another.
+Under the foraging metaphor, the eye (and the brain modules controlling the eye behaviour) is the forager, the input visual representation $\mathcal{D}$ is the foraging landscape.
+Points attracting fixations are foraging sites (in the case of static images) or moving preys (time-varying scenes); gaze shifts occur due to local exploration moves, prey pursuit and long relocation from one site to another.

-An intriguing issue is whether the foraging theory underpinning the proposed analyses just provides a useful computational theory metaphor, or a constitutes a more substantial ground.
+An intriguing issue is whether the foraging theory underpinning the proposed analyses just provides a useful computational theory metaphor, or constitutes a more substantial ground.
 Interestingly enough, Hills \cite{hills2006animal} has argued that what was once foraging in a physical space for tangible resources became, over evolutionary time, foraging in cognitive space for information related to those resources.
 Adaptations that were selected for during ancestral times are, still adaptive now for foraging on the internet or in a supermarket, or for goal-directed deployment of visual attention \cite{wolfe2013time}.
-In these terms, the foraging approach may set a broader perspective for discussing fundamental themes in eye movement behavior, e.g., the ``continuum hypothesis'' of Martinez-Conde and colleagues \cite{martinez2013impact,otero2013oculomotor}.
+In these terms, the foraging approach may set a broader perspective for discussing fundamental themes in eye movement behaviour, e.g., the ``continuum hypothesis'' of Martinez-Conde and colleagues \cite{martinez2013impact,otero2013oculomotor}.

 Building on this rationale, gaze shift models have been proposed coping with different levels of visual representation complexity \cite{bfpha04,BocFerAnnals2012,BocFerSPIC2012,BocFerSMCB2013,BocCOGN2014,napboc_TIP2015} and eye movement data analyses have been performed in terms of foraging efficiency \cite{wolfe2013time,cain2012bayesian}.